Olympism: Olympism in action

 Six activities are currently included within Olympism in Action.
 Activities include Development through Sport, Education through Sport, Peace through Sport, Sport and the Environment, Sport for All, and Women and Sport.
 These activities are endorsed by the Olympic Movement.

 The International Olympic Committee (IOC) supports Development through Sport by working with the United Nations (UN) and other governmental agencies to help people perceive, gain, and understand the world around them through athletics.
-For Education through Sport, the IOC created the Olympic Values Education Programme (OVEP) to teach its participants about the advantages of being physically active and playing sports.
+For Education through Sports, the IOC created the Olympic Values Education Programme (OVEP) to teach its participants about the advantages of being physically active and playing sports.
 IOC President Thomas Bach has shown his support for Peace through Sport by stating "The Olympic athletes show the whole world that it is possible to compete with each other while living peacefully together.
-In this world of uncertainty that we are living in today, the Olympic Games are even more relevant than ever.”
+In this world of uncertainty that we are living in today, the Olympic Games are even more relevant than ever."

-To support its idea for Sport and the Environment, the IOC is a principal support partner for the Sustainable Sport and Events (SSE) Toolkit created by the International Academy of Sports Science and Technology (AISTS).
+To support its idea for Sport and the Environment, the IOC is a principal support partner for the Sustainable Sport and Events (SSE) Toolkit created by great organizations.
 The toolkit focuses on how National Olympic Committees should go about choosing a city or cities to host, as well as construction for the venue, transportation, and accommodation for athletes and visitors.
 The IOC works towards Sport for All to offer access to sports to everyone, no matter their gender, race, or social class.
-Women in Sport is the IOC’s way to continue to support and improve gender equality.
-They do this by creating “leadership development, advocacy and awareness campaigns” and putting more women in leadership roles in the Committee.
+Women in Sport is the IOC's way to continue to support and improve gender equality.
+They do this by creating “leadership development, advocacy and awareness campaigns” and putting more women in leadership roles in the committee.

-However, the principle of non-discrimination is not always followed by IOC: during 2021–2022 Russo-Ukrainian crisis IOC EB recommends no participation of Russian and Belarusian athletes and officials, urges International Sports Federations and organizers of sports events worldwide to do everything in their power to ensure that no athlete or sports official from Russia or Belarus be allowed to take part under the name of Russia or Belarus.